wipmoore/wipmoore.github.io/_posts/2016-10-01-aspnetcore-mvc-models.markdown

    * Route values
    * Query string

-**Note** if the model data should come from the body which is not x-www-url-formencoded then you need to specify that the model binder uses the body explicitly with the [FromBody] attribute but you will need an IInputFormatter that supports the input format.
-If [FormBody] attribute is used and post is x-www-url-formencoded then the model will not have an properties bound as by default there is is not a formencoded IInputFormatters ( _Presumably you could add one_ ).
+**Note** _if the model data should come from the body of a request that is not x-www-url-formencoded then you need to stipulate that the model binder uses the body explicitly with the [FromBody] attribute.
+There will need to be an IInputFormatter registered that supports the request format, by default there is just a JSON formatter.
+If the [FormBody] attribute is specified and the request is x-www-url-formencoded then the model will not have any properties bound as by default there is not a formencoded IInputFormatters_
+( _Presumably you could add one_ ).

 ```
 public class PersonController